Connect Azure Active Directory to Citrix Cloud

 - Navigate to the administrator sign-in URL that you configured when you initially connected the Azure AD identity provider for your company.
 Example:

-- From the Citrix Cloud Government sign-in page, click Sign in with my organization credentials, type the identifier you created when you initially connected Azure AD, and click Continue.
+- From the Citrix Cloud sign-in page, click Sign in with my company credentials., type the identifier you created when you initially connected Azure AD (for example, “mycompany”), and click Continue.

 Enable advanced Azure AD capabilities